kashmir96/osoappliance/content/directory/appliance-repair-technicians/safegas.md

 categories: ["New Zealand"]
 tags: ["Auckland"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-installation,-new-appliances/safegas.webp
+ image: /img/laundryappliance/228.webp
- alt: 'Logo for SafeGas the New Zealand from Auckland'
+ alt: 'NewZealand from safegas'
 ---

 # SafeGas is an Appliance Repair Technician, Installation, New Appliances Company operating in Auckland, New Zealand.